Volscente/cheat_sheets/cloud/google_cloud_platform/google_cloud_platform.md

 - **Compute and Storage** - These two resources are decoupled, so that they can scale independently
 - **Data and AI Products** - It does not neet to worry about the udnerlying infrastructure

+## TPU (Tensor Processing Unit)
+It is a Google custom-developed application-specific integrated circuit (ASIC).
+It's a domain-specific hardware for matrix multiplication.
+It's faster and energy efficents.

+## Storage Transactional vs Analytical Workloads
+- **Transactional** - It is used when fast inserts and updates are required for structured data.
+It targets only specific rows.
+- **Analytical** - It is used when complex queries are required over all the rows of the database.

 # Services
 ## Compute
 ### Compute Engine